MetaCoq/metacoq/INSTALL.md

 one yet.
 You need to use **opam 2** to obtain the right version of `Equations`.

-    # opam switch create coq.8.14 4.07.1
+    # opam switch create coq.8.16 --packages=ocaml-variants.4.13.1+options,ocaml-option-flambda
     # eval $(opam env)

-This creates the `coq.8.14` switch which initially contains only the basic `OCaml` `4.07.1` compiler, and puts you in the right environment (check with `ocamlc -v`).
+This creates the `coq.8.16` switch which initially contains only the basic `OCaml` `4.13.1` compiler with the `flambda` option enabled, and puts you in the right environment (check with `ocamlc -v`).

 Once in the right switch, you can install `Coq` and the `Equations` package using: